 Bethel College produces print and electronic communication pieces for a variety of audiences.
 For copies of print pieces, contact the Office of Institutional Communications.
 To receive the electronic newsletter, Thresher E-View, contact the Office of Alumni Relations.

 In addition to the publications listed below, some academic departments produce their own periodicals.
 Please contact them directly to be added to their mailing lists.

-Bethel College’s online student-run creative journal with features in photography, poetry, short stories, drawings, prints and digital media.
-BClines accepts entries from Bethel College students, faculty, staff and alumni.
+- Bethel College’s online student-run creative journal with features in photography, poetry, short stories, drawings, prints and digital media.
+YAWP! accepts entries from Bethel College students, faculty, staff and alumni.

 - Published once a year to recognize and thank donors, share stories of individuals’ generosity toward the college and offer photos and facts related to campus highlights from the previous fiscal year.
 Produced by the Offices of Advancement and Development.